emesekiss/emesekiss/README.md

 - 👐 background in social work and human resources
 - 🔭 in continuous learning
-- 🪨 fun fact: I enjoy rock climbing because I shit my pants but I also have the most fun.
+- 🪨 fun fact: I enjoy rock climbing because I'm scared to death but I also have the most fun.

 ## Get in touch